 The Waste Framework Directive required Member States to establish Waste Prevention Programmes (WPPs) by December 2013.

 - Guidance document to support Member States to develop WPPs

 - Specific guidelines on preparing food waste prevention programmes

-Member States should notify the Commissionof substantial revisions of the waste prevention programmes.
+Member States should notify ENV-WASTE-PLANSec [dot] europa [dot] eu (the Commission) of substantial revisions of the waste prevention programmes.